gabjou/gabjou.github.io/_posts/2021-11-09-Gaussian mixture models Exchangeable ensemble forecast.md

 ## Results
 <div style="text-align: justify">
 <script id="MathJax-script" async src="https://cdn.jsdelivr.net/npm/mathjax@3/es5/tex-chtml.js"></script>
-A dataset $X$ of n=1000 samples, M=10 exchangeable members, D=2 bivariate, has been generated using $K=3$ Gaussian components.
-This dataset is used to determine the difference between the inference of GMM, DGMM trained on one randomly selected member and DEGMM infering the whole ensemble.
-The Figure (2) offers a comparison of clutsering performance per model.
-The accuracy, measuring the correctness of the cluster assignement between the true and the predicted samples, is estimated per model and shown in the figure title's.
-The accuracy of the DEGMM shows the best performance with 98% of correctness with the true samples, contrasting with DGMM and GMM performances.
+A data set $X$ of n=1000 samples, M=10 interchangeable members, D=2 bivariate, was generated using $K=3$ Gaussian components.
+This dataset is used to determine the difference between the inference of the GMM, the DGMM trained on a randomly selected member, and the DEGMM inferring the entire ensemble.
+Figure (2) provides a comparison of the performance of each model.
+The accuracy, which measures the correctness of cluster assignment between the true and predicted samples, is estimated per model and shown in the title of the figure.
+The accuracy of DEGMM shows the best performance with 98% correctness with the true samples, in contrast to the performance of DGMM and GMM.

 <figure>
   <img
   src="/assets/article_ensemble_forecast/figures/results.png"
   >
-  <em>Figure (2) - Comparison of generated cluster of exchangeable ensemble and fitted clusters from GMM, DGMM and DEGMM.
-Squares represents clusters centers.
-Accuracy between the predicted cluster samples and the true generated is set in title per model.</em>
+  <em>Figure (2) - Comparison of generated clusters from the exchangeable ensemble and fitted clusters from GMM, DGMM and DEGMM.
+Squares represent cluster centres.
+Accuracy between the predicted cluster samples and the actual generated clusters is given in the title per model.</em>
 </figure>

 This results was expected because DGMM and GMM are inferred on one member using only 1/10 information from the dataset.
 In the paper <a href="https://www.researchgate.net/profile/Goulven-Monnier/publication/358989436_Gaussian_mixture_models_for_clustering_and_calibration_of_ensemble_weather_forecasts/links/638789c0bbdef30dc9877e90/Gaussian-mixture-models-for-clustering-and-calibration-of-ensemble-weather-forecasts.pdf">Gaussian mixture models for clustering and calibration of ensemble weather forecasts</a>, other extensions of the GMM are explored to fit correctly datasets composed of exchangeable datasets.
 However, those models are only implemented with R language <a href="https://gitlab.com/gabrijou/gaussianmixturemodels.git"></a>.